dTOOR/TheCyrclePhone4G/README.md

 Includes directions for creating the build.

 LICENSES:
-Mobile phones have a plethora of open source licenses and private driver licenses to maintain, for both the hardware and software.
-Communicating these licenses to our users in a clear manner is important to us.
-Please check our LICENSES folder for a short README.md overview and a copy of all the open source licenses which pertain to our product.
+A brief README.md overview and a copy of all the open source licenses which pertain to our product.